plenkyman/RFID_RC522_Python3_TheDoor/README.md

 all newly available commands:

-- restartdoo	 : - tries to quit the reader and the python file then restarts them again
+- restartdoor	 : - tries to quit the reader and the python file then restarts them again
 - quitdoo	 		 : - quits the rc522_reader and the python program
-- restartpi0	 : - restarts pi and starts the door at boot
+- restartpi01	 : - restarts pi and starts the door at boot
-- dbdoor	 : - shows attendance, the last 100 entries of mysql database table AccLog
+- dbdoor	 		 : - shows attendance, the last 100 entries of mysql database
+							 table AccLog
-- dbcard	 : - shows registered cards, mysql database table RfidCards all cards
+- dbcard	 		 : - shows registered cards, mysql table RfidCards all cards
-- lp		 : - shows logs of the custom scripts executed
+- lpi		 			 : - shows logs of the custom scripts executed
-- ldoo		 : - shows logs of attendance
+- ldoor				 : - shows logs of attendance
-- cleanlog	 : - erases all but the last 500 lines of lpi and ldoor
+- cleanlogs		 : - erases all but the last 500 lines of lpi and ldoor
-- backupdoo	 : - backs up to another machine by rsync if path and login are defined in TheDoorConfig.py, wait for command line prompt to enter password.
+- backupdoor	 : - backs up to another machine by rsync if path and login are defined in TheDoorConfig.py, wait for command line prompt to enter password.
-- resetconfi	 : - reset TheDoorConfig file and create doorconf, run after changes in TheDoorConfig.py, then run restartdoor.
+- resetconfig	 : - reset TheDoorConfig file and create doorconf, run after changes in TheDoorConfig.py, then run restartdoor.
-- setupcard	 : - use this to setup the first 4 cards as programming cards
+- setupcards	 : - use this to setup the first 4 cards as programming cards
 - setdoorprefs : - Set GPIO pins and PiCam settings